kingajax/electron-webpacker/README.md

 ## Distribute

-The dist command help you package up your application when you're ready to build for a targeted platform.
+The `dist` or `distribute` or `d` commands help you package up your application when you're ready to build for a targeted platform.
 It uses `electron-builder` behind the scenes.
 Make sure you have a proper package.json file and follow the Documentation required for Electron-builder.